-This degree emphasizes the perspective, concepts, theories and methodologies of the disciplines typically found in the vast variety of disciplines that comprise study in the Social and Behavioral Sciences.
-Students will study about themselves and as members of a larger society.
-Topics and discussion to stimulate critical thinking about ways people have acted in response to their societies will allow students to evaluate how societies and social subgroups operate.
+The General Education Social and Behavioral Sciences degree emphasizes the perspectives, concepts, theories and methodologies of the disciplines typically found in the Social and Behavioral Sciences.
+Topics and discussion to stimulate critical thinking about ways people act in response to their societies will allow students to evaluate how societies and social subgroups operate.